Wendy Artin: Artwork

 “What is animate?”, Wendy Artin seems to ask us.

 What is solid matter and what is liquid?

-If an inanimate sculpture can be turned to vibrant flesh by her magic hand why can’t organic matter, in its turn, acquire the epic, mineral dimension of sculpture?
+If an inanimate sculpture can be turned to vibrant flesh by her hand why can’t organic matter, in its turn, acquire the mineral dimension of sculpture?

 Formation

-Artin's first important teacher was artist Jean Patiky, a vivacious young art teacher at Hyde School in Newton Highlands, then called Jeannie Kornblue.
-A brilliant teacher, Jeannie had the first graders drawing and painting from life, from imagination, even carving linoleum blocks.
-When Artin brought home a careful magic marker contour drawing she had made of her sneaker, she was indignant that her parents thought it was the work of Miss Kornblue.
+Artin's first important teacher was artist Jean Patiky, a young art teacher at Hyde School in Newton Highlands, then called Jeannie Kornblue.
+Jeannie had the first graders drawing and painting from life, from imagination, even carving linoleum blocks.
+When Artin brought home a careful magic marker contour drawing she had made of her sneaker, her parents thought it was the work of Miss Kornblue.

 During her five years at the School of the Museum of Fine Arts in Boston, Artin drew in the life drawing studios of Miroslav Antic, Lou Gippetti, Henry Schwartz, Andy Serbick, Tim Nichols, Bill Flynn.

 For two years at the École Nationale Supérieure des Beaux-Arts, Artin was in the drawing atelier of Férit Iscan.

-Artin has a BA in French Literature and Fine Arts from the University of Pennsylvania (Magna cum laude) and an MFA in Painting from the School of the Museum of Fine Arts, Boston, and Tufts University.
+Artin has a BA in French Literature and Fine Arts from the University of Pennsylvania (magna cum laude) and an MFA in Painting from the School of the Museum of Fine Arts, Boston, and Tufts University.
 She studied for two years at the École Nationale Supérieure des Beaux-Arts in Paris, France.
 Wendy Artin is an Artistic Advisor and has been a Visiting Artist at the American Academy in Rome.

 She is the daughter of mathematician Michael Artin, granddaughter of mathematicians Emil Artin and Natascha Artin Brunswick.